urbit/urbit.org-reloaded/content/posts/2019-5-roadmap.md

 ### Q3 2019

 - Expanded Azimuth-centric example modules, documentation and developer tooling.

+Still under consideration:

-- An OAuth server for Azimuth — allowing any service to log users in with Azimuth
+- An OAuth server for Azimuth, allowing any service to log users in with Azimuth.
-- A mobile app for point to point payments using Azimuth
+- A mobile app for point to point payments using Azimuth.

 ### 2020

-Azimuth is beginning to feel like multipass (coming soon), with a variety of ways to use Azimuth points without ever booting Arvo
+Azimuth is beginning to feel like [multipass](./posts/essays/azimuth-as-multipass/) (coming soon), with a variety of ways to use Azimuth points without ever booting Arvo

 ## Arvo